Environment Environmental Management

 - Credit Suisse conducted a total of 16 energy audits in accordance with article 8 of the EU Energy Efficiency Directive across offices in Italy, Luxembourg, Poland, Spain and the UK.
 These audits covered a total of around 140,000 square meters of office and data center space and have identified numerous opportunities for further energy savings in our building portfolio.
 In addition to this, Credit Suisse has maintained Carbon Trust Energy Accreditation for the period 2016-2018, demonstrating an ongoing commitment to carbon management in the UK portfolio of buildings, which covers all operations and sites in the country.

 - The Production Data Center in Sydney was successfully migrated to a colocation facility.
 The Data Center was downsized both in terms of physical rack space (174 to 40 racks) as well as in terms of designed power capacity (203 to 80 kilowatt), with the ability to scale up or scale down the capacity as and when required.
-This increased the utilization from just below 40% to 76%, resulting in increased.
+This increased the utilization from just below 40% to 76%.

 - The EON premises in Pune, India achieved LEED Platinum certification for commercial interiors in November 2016.
 The site, which is 35,400 square meters in size, was awarded 85 points, with 80 being the minimum for LEED Platinum certification.